fizwidget/fizwidget.github.io/source/_posts/2014-07-06-implicit-futures.markdown

 categories: [concurrency, ruby, futures]
 ---

-Let's say we're writing a program that needs to perform several time-consuming operations (such as network requests, disk accesses, or complex calculations).
-How should we structure our code to execute them in an efficient way?
-There are many possible approaches to this problem, but in this post I'll focus on implicit futures and how we can implement them in Ruby.
+Say we're writing a program that performs several time-consuming operations, like network requests, disk accesses, and complex calculations.
+We want them to execute concurrently, but we also want our code to be simple and easy to understand.
+There are many ways of approaching this problem, but in this post I'll focus on implicit futures and how we can implement them in Ruby.

 <!-- more -->